Foodnut.com’s Beginners Introduction to Chinese Dim Sum

 Good places to begin your San Francisco Bay Area dim sum experience include:

 Look for a popular dim sum restaurant in your area, preferably one that is extremely busy, which will increase the likelihood that the food is of high quality.
 Most restaurants start serving dim sum around 10 or 11 AM.
 Crowds start appearing shortly before noon, so we recommend you arrive approximately 30 minutes after the restaurant opens.
 Some restaurants take reservations or give out numbers by phone, so be sure to call ahead to prevent waiting.
 Eating dim sum in the early afternoon may allow some dishes to sell out or soggy items to be served.
 Restaurants advertising dim sum at all hours should probably be avoided.

 Dim Sum originated in China when tea houses were erected to serve the travelers on the Silk Road.
 They slowly added varieties of foods and the tradition of dim sum was established.
 In Hong Kong, dim sum is a morning tradition with some restaurants opening as early as 6 AM in the morning, and folks leisurely reading their newspapers, socializing, and nibbling for hours on end.
 Chinese immigrants, many from the Canton region brought this custom to the US in the 1900s.
 We concentrate on the well known Chinese Cantonese style of dim sum.
-Other forms of dim sum include Mandarin style dim sum.
+Other forms of dim sum include Mandarin Chinese style dim sum from Northern China.